A biopsy is the removal of a small piece of tissue for laboratory examination.

 - Core biopsy removes slivers of tissue using a hollow needle attached to a spring-loaded device.

 With either type of needle biopsy, the needle is passed several times through the tissue being examined.
 The doctor uses the needle to remove the tissue sample.
 Needle biopsies are often done using CT scan, MRI, mammogram, or ultrasound.
 These imaging tools help guide the doctor to the right area.

 A computed tomography (CT) scan is an imaging method that uses x-rays to create pictures of cross-sections of the body.
 Related tests include:Abdomin...Read Article Now Book Mark Article

 A magnetic resonance imaging (MRI) scan is an imaging test that uses powerful magnets and radio waves to create pictures of the body.
 It does not us...Read Article Now Book Mark Article

 A mammogram is an x-ray picture of the breasts.
-It is used to find breast tumors and cancer.Read Article Now Book Mark Article
+It is used to evaluate some breast symptoms and to find breast cancer in women with no symptoms....Read Article Now Book Mark Article

 Ultrasound uses high-frequency sound waves to make images of organs and structures inside the body.Read Article Now Book Mark Article

 An open biopsy is surgery that uses local or general anesthesia.
 This means you are relaxed (sedated) or asleep and pain free during the procedure.
 It is done in a hospital operating room.
 The surgeon makes a cut into the affected area, and the tissue is removed.

 A laparoscopic biopsy uses much smaller surgical cuts than an open biopsy.
 A camera-like instrument (laparoscope) and tools can be inserted.
 The laparoscope helps guide the surgeon to the right place to take the sample.